When Shirley Mason was a young girl, she participated in an activity one summer that ended up being a life-altering experience.

 While South Florida Free Beaches (the organization that administers Haulover Beach) has run numerous events for its local community, the most valuable step Mason and company have taken to make Haulover Beach a comfortable place is for visitors is placing Beach Ambassadors (a term she says is a combination of “a welcome wagon, concierge service and crime watch”) on the premises.
 After observing what had been successful at other nude beaches, Mason decided to include volunteer beach ambassadors in the business plan.
 Beach Ambassadors on Haulover hand out literature, welcome visitors and inform beachgoers of proper beach etiquette.

 Beach ambassadors provide an invaluable service.
-If perverts think they can get away with [lewd behavior],” she says, “they just attract more perverts.
+If perverts think they can get away with [lewd behavior],” she warns, “they just attract more perverts.
 And you just can’t have that.”

 Mason explains that because of the unwillingness of many to offend others with nudity, remote locations are often selected for nude beaches, which enables perverts to thrive.
 She chose Haulover Beach as a site for a clothing-optional beach because it provides numerous amenities such as bathrooms and lifeguards that beachgoers are used to.